 As we mentioned in point #3, technology will be used by warehouses to manage their inventory and procurement.
 Big Data will help advise companies on how to use robots and AI for their customers’ benefit.

 Expect to see more software development for the logistics industry.
 If you are in the industry and your business does not utilize technology much, now is the time to jump on board.

 We will also see a greater demand for APIs.
 APIs will connect different systems.
 APIs can be used to sync calendars—so that a supplier will create a delivery estimated date and this date will be synced with the recipient’s calendar.

 Furthermore, APIs can also be used for connecting more carriers, to keep track of the supply chain process, and improve inventory management.
 Particularly during times of crisis (like our current situation), we will see the benefit of API.
 We will see API as the new standard with logistics-related technology.

 7. Temporary Storage

 Storage has always been a huge part of the transportation industry.

 As there will be a greater need for simultaneous delivery and replenishment (as we discussed in point #3) suppliers will look into temporary storage.

 For example, instead of constructing a warehouse, a supplier may look into existing storage units for their goods.
 This gives them flexibility in choosing where to store their goods.
-They have the flexibility to transport their goods to a different storage unit if they get a better deal and superior features.
+They have the flexibility to transport their goods to a warehouse management system with superior features.